AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/using_simpleproject.md

 The `SimpleProject` always loads one of the following levels on startup:

--	If the game is being run through the interactive editor's Test Level feature, it will load the level currently open in the editor.
+-	If the project is being run through the interactive editor's Test Level feature, it will load the level currently open in the editor.

 -	Otherwise, it will load the level whose resource name is specified in its `SimpleProject.config.standalone_init_level_name` variable.